-An Animal Behavioural Specialist studies a variety of animals, noting their behaviour in different environments and how their behaviour may change depending on environment, hormonal changes, physical and mental changes, and many other factors.
-There are many sub-types of Animal Behavioural Specialists, spanning many areas of Behaviour sciences.
-Each sub-type focuses on its own set of criteria for study, often lending aid to other sub-types as well.
+An animal behavioural specialist studies a variety of animals, noting their behaviour in different environments and how their behaviour may change depending on environment, hormonal changes, physical and mental changes, and many other factors.
+There are many sub-types of animal behavioural specialists, spanning many areas of behaviour sciences, and each sub-type focuses on its own set of criteria for study.

-An Animal Behaviour Specialist's duties can include caring for animals in a zoo, shelter, or lab, diagnosing behavioural problems of family pets, rehabilitating rescued dogs, cats, or horses, and aiding in scientific research.
-Some of the behavioural problems that may be diagnosed are: Separation Anxiety Disorder (a common disorder for abandoned pets), dominance, aggression (found in many dogs that are rehabilitated after being seized from fighting rings), fear (often found in abuse cases), bucking (commonly caused by back pain), head tossing, and spraying (territorial marking commonly found in multi-cat homes).
+An animal behavioural specialist's duties can include caring for animals in a zoo, shelter, or lab, diagnosing behavioural problems of family pets, rehabilitating rescued dogs, cats, or horses, and aiding in scientific research.
+Some of the behavioural problems that may be diagnosed are: separation anxiety disorder (a common disorder for abandoned pets), dominance, aggression (found in many dogs that are rehabilitated after being seized from fighting rings), fear (often found in abuse cases), bucking (commonly caused by back pain), head tossing, and spraying (territorial marking commonly found in multi-cat homes).

-Some Animal Behaviour Specialists focus on the evolution of animal behaviour over a period of time based on their environment.
+Some animal behaviour specialists focus on the evolution of animal behaviour over a period of time based on their environment.
 For example, they may study how a wild horse's behaviour changes after being brought into a domestic setting.
-There is truly no one specific career path in this field, but Animal Behaviour Specialists usually fall into a few sub-categories as described below:
+There is truly no one specific career path in this field, but animal behavioural specialists usually fall into a few sub-categories as described below:

-Ecology - the study of how an animal adapts to their environment, much like a specialist in Ethology would.
+- the study of how an animal adapts to their environment, much like a specialist in ethology would.
 Through time based observation they note how and why an animal's behaviour changes, and what helps the animal to survive in the environment it is placed in.

 Obtaining a certificate from a private training program will give you hands-on experience and education working with cats and dogs.
 These programs are usually not accredited, but they will get you started in a career as a dog or cat trainer who can help owners with their pets.